chemfiles/chemfiles/doc/bindings/fortran-api.rst

     used when reading and writing the files, replacing any topology in the frames or files.

-    :parameter chrp_topology topology: The new topology to use
+    :parameter chfl_topology topology: The new topology to use
     :optional integer status [optional]: The status code

 .. f:subroutine:: set_topology_file(filename[, status])